solodev/cloud-documentation/src/Overview/index.md

 - *Don’t use personal info.*

 !!!
+Note:
-***Please note:** Before hitting the green “Join Solodev” button.
-We ask you to read and review our [terms of service](https://www.solodev.com/terms/) and [privacy statement](https://www.solodev.com/terms/privacy-policy.stml). **On acceptance, you will be automatically enrolled in the free developer plan.***
+Before hitting the green “Join Solodev” button.
+We ask you to read and review our [terms of service](https://www.solodev.com/terms/) and [privacy statement](https://www.solodev.com/terms/privacy-policy.stml). **On acceptance, you will be automatically enrolled in the free developer plan.
 !!!

 !!!
+Note:
-***Please note:** You will need to wait up to 48 hours for your account to be approved.
+You will need to wait up to 48 hours for your account to be approved.
 If you need access sooner than this, please [contact us](https://www.solodev.com/contact/).*
 !!!

 <a href="../../images/quick-start-join-lg.jpg" target="_blank"><img src="../../images/quick-start-join.jpg" style="margin: auto; display: block"></a>